SiLab-Bonn/n2_cooling/README.md

 For a more detailed manual for the cooling system see [wiki](https://github.com/SiLab-Bonn/n2_cooling/wiki/Manual-for-the-N2-cooling-system).

 ## Library for the firmware
-First install the Arduino IDE and add the library [arduino-sht](https://www.arduinolibraries.info/libraries/arduino-sht).
+Start by installing the Arduino IDE and adding the library [arduino-sht](https://www.arduinolibraries.info/libraries/arduino-sht).
 For that you can use the library manager in the IDE.
 Otherwise you can add the library from the firmware folder into your library folder in your sketchbook.
 The location of it can be found in the IDE under file/preferences.
 ## Quick start
 Clone this git repository and install the packages via:
 ```bash